 Premises liability is the area of the law that holds landlords accountable for hazardous conditions on their property when those conditions cause harm to visitors.
 Lack of security is a hazardous condition, especially when the property is in an area prone to crime.
 Lack of security is based on reasonable standards for the type of property.
 The absence of lighting and surveillance cameras and broken or missing locks can be evidence of a landlord’s negligence in providing security.

 Places where sexual assaults can occur when security is lacking include:

 - Apartment buildings

 - Theme parks

 Premises liability cases are complex because the case is based almost entirely on whether a landlord’s behavior was reasonable under the circumstances.
 Proving negligence requires an exhaustive investigation and a detailed presentation of facts related to what the landlord knew or should have known, supported by physical and testimonial evidence.
 In short, it requires the type of knowledge, experience, and skill you can only get from a board-certified civil trial trial lawyer.

 Contact a board-certified civil trial lawyer in Kerrville for your sexual abuse claim

 If you are suffering the aftermath of a sexual assault, a civil lawsuit can bring compensation and closure.
 At the Law Firm of Richard L. Ellison, P.C., I fight to deliver the maximum possible recovery for victims of sexual assault.
-To schedule a free consultation with a board-certified civil trial lawyer, call 844-337-5819 or contact my Kerrville office online.
+To schedule a with a board-certified civil trial lawyer, call 844-337-5819 or contact my Kerrville office online.